The Christchurch wastewater treatment plant processes the wastewater from all of Christchurch city.

 The solids are sucked off the bottom of the clarifier tanks leaving a clear liquid which then flows out to the oxidation ponds.

-There are seven pond cells and it takes about 16 days for the clear liquid from the clarifiers to flow through the oxidation ponds.
-Sunlight and natural processes kill the harmful bacteria and viruses.
+There are six maturation ponds and it takes about 16 days for the clear liquid from the clarifiers to flow through the oxidation ponds.
+Sunlight and natural processes kill the harmful bacteria and viruses without the need for additional chemicals or artificial UV light.

-The cleaned water in the oxidation ponds is discharged through a long outfall pipe which discharges 3km off New Brighton beach.
-The outfall pipe length from the oxidation ponds is 5.2 kilometres and it is 1.8 metres in diameter.
+The treated wastewater from the maturation ponds is discharged through a long outfall pipe which discharges 3 kilometres off New Brighton beach.
+The total outfall pipe length from the maturation ponds is 5.2 kilometres and it is 1.8 metres in diameter.
 It is buried about 8 metres below the sea floor.

 The sludge that was scraped from the bottom of the primary sedimentation tanks and from the clarifiers is pumped to the digesters for treatment.